harshagrama/ATG-Artifact/README.md

 5. In "Post to Channel" option select "atg-artifact"
 6. Click Add GitHub Integration
 7. Copy the payload URL and follow the instruction as per slack documentation on gitHub or follow below steps
-i.
-In your GitHub account, go to the repository that you'd like to monitor (ATG-Artifact).
-Click on the Settings tab in the top navigation. ii.
-Click on Webhooks in the left navigation, and then press the Add webhook button. iii.
-Enter the payload URL iiii.
-In the Content Type: select application/json
+   1. In your GitHub account, go to the repository that you'd like to monitor (ATG-Artifact).
+Click on the Settings tab in the top navigation.
+   2. Click on Webhooks in the left navigation, and then press the Add webhook button.
+   3. Enter the payload URL
+   4. In the Content Type: select application/json

 ###  Token Generator
 * https://api.slack.com/custom-integrations/legacy-tokens